HIP BONE ANATOMY

 Acetabulum

-• Location: Middle of the outer surface of the hip bone
+• Location: Middle of the outer surface of your hip bone

 • Structure: